wiedehopf/readsb/README.md

 A means airborne and S means surface.

-reliable is my reliable counter every good position increases each aircrafts position reliability if it gets to zero, speed check is no longer applied and it's allowed to "JUMP" "JUMP" is also allowed if we haven't had a position for 2 minutes
+reliable is my reliability counter every good position increases each aircrafts position reliability, if it gets to zero, speed check is no longer applied and it's allowed to "JUMP", "JUMP" is also allowed if we haven't had a position for 2 minutes.

 tD is the trackDifference
 170 or 180 means the new position goes in the opposite direction of the ground track broadcast by the aircraft.